Risdiplam / Evrysdi / RG7916

 JEWELFISH: a trial for people who have previously participated in a trial with SMN2-targeting therapies, or olesoxime, or who received previous treatment with nusinersen; people aged 6 months-60 years

 RAINBOWFISH: a trial of risdiplam in infants with genetically diagnosed SMA who are not yet presenting symptoms (pre-symptomatic); 25 children

 Trials have recruited from around the world, including for JEWELFISH in the UK.
 For the latest updates on trial recruitment, please go here.

-Roche has initiated a global Pre approval Access (PAA) / Compassionate Use (CU) programme for risdiplam.
-A PAA / CU programme enables patients who are facing the most urgent medical need and have no other treatment options, to access investigational therapies before these receive regulatory approval.
-Access to these programmes is strictly regulated and varies from country to country.
-It is already available for patients in participating countries within the European Union with SMA Type 1 and will expand to patients with SMA Type 2 when Roche files for a Marketing Authorisation Application (MAA) to the European Medicines Agency (EMA).
-This is currently planned for mid 2020.
+Roche has initiated a global Pre-Approval Access (PAA) / Compassionate Use Programme (CUP) for risdiplam.
+A CUP enables patients who are facing the most urgent medical need and have no other treatment options, to access investigational therapies before these receive regulatory approval.
+Access is strictly regulated and varies between countries.
+It is already available for patients who have SMA Type 1 in participating countries within the European Union and will expand to patients with SMA Type 2 when Roche files for a Marketing Authorisation Application (MAA) to the European Medicines Agency (EMA).
+This is currently planned for mid-2020.